 BI Tool Comparisons

 The best free BI tools available in India in 2026 are: Google Looker Studio (fully free, Google data sources), Metabase Community Edition (open source, self-hosted), Zoho Analytics (free tier, 2 users, limited rows), and Microsoft Power BI Desktop (free on Windows, no sharing).
-For Indian businesses with Tally or ERP data, FireAI offers a free trial with full features before committing.
+If your priority is Tally-led business analytics, start a **FireAI free trial** (full product evaluation) alongside any zero-rupee tool so you compare real workflows, not export hacks.

 "Free" in BI tools usually means limited — limited users, limited data rows, limited connectors, or limited sharing.
 This guide helps you understand what each tool actually gives you for free and whether it meets Indian business needs.